microsoft/fhir-server/docs/SchemaMigrationGuide.md

 # Schema Migration Guide
+As Microsoft continues to support the newer releases of FHIR, migrations for the FHIR Server for Azure SQL Server edition will be required.

-This document describes how to perform Sql schema migration on the application server.
+This document describes how to perform SQL Server schema migration on the FHIR Server for Azure application server.

- A database schema will evolve over time.
-The corresponding server in production would need to be upgraded to the next/latest version of the code, which may require schema migration.
+ The database schemas will evolve with each release of new features and editions of FHIR.
+The corresponding FHIR Server for Azure would need to be upgraded to the next/latest version of the schema, which may require migration of the SQL Server schema.

-A migration is a T-SQL script that alters the database in some way.
-The script has a version encoded in its file name.
-This version is an incrementing integer.
+The migration is a T-SQL script which alters the database.
+The script filename is encoded with the version.
+For example - The version is an incrementing integer.

-## There are two ways to upgrade the schema
+## Methods for upgrading
 1. Automatic schema upgrade

-2. Schema upgrade via schema migration tool
+2. Schema upgrade via SQL Server schema migration tool

-## 1. Automatic Schema Upgrade
+## 1. Automatic schema upgrade
-Here, the schema migration is performed automatically on the server startup.
+When using the automatic schema upgrade method, the SQL Server schema migration is performed automatically on the FHIR Server for Azure upgrade.
-The scripts that upgrade schema are part of any upgrade package for the application and run automatically when the application launches.
+The scripts which upgrade the SQL Server schema are part of any upgrade package for the web application and run automatically when the web application launches.

-In case of any errors during upgrade, the application fails to start and the upgrade script transaction is not committed.
+In case of any errors during upgrade, the web application fails to start and the upgrade script transaction is not committed.

 - ### Prerequisites

     - Application should have admin access to the database.

-- ### When might you choose this option
+- ### When might you choose this method?
-    -  There is no specific DBA role - In this case, automatic schema upgrade is a good choice as it just requires the application with admin access to the database.

     - Non-Production scenarios - The auto upgrade is a good option for dev/tests environments.
 This will automatically apply any pending migrations when the application launches.
 Hence, the testing of schema upgrade becomes part of the test cycle for the application.

-## 2. Upgrade via Schema migration tool
+## 2. Upgrade via SQL Server schema migration tool
-Schema migration tool is a command-line utility that admins can run to perform schema migrations on demand.
+The SQL Server schema migration tool is a command-line utility which admins can run to perform SQL Server schema migrations on demand.

-Schema upgrade scripts would still be part of any upgrade package for the application but the scripts will not run automatically on the server startup.
-In order to perform the schema upgrade, the schema admin would need to run the schema migration tool.
+The SQL Server schema upgrade scripts would still be part of any upgrade package for the web application but the scripts will not run automatically on the FHIR server for Azure upgrade.
+To perform the SQL Server schema upgrade, the schema admin would need to run the SQL Server schema migration tool.

  - ### Prerequisites

-    - The schema migration tool is available.
+    - The SQL Server schema migration tool is available.

- - ### When might you choose this option
+ - ### When might you choose this method?
     - Production environment

-        It is highly recommended to use schema migration tool for the production environment to avoid downtime.
-Automatic schema migrations can take a long time, often in proportion to the size of the database.
-For this reason, performing schema migrations on startup may not be a good option.
+        It is highly recommended to use SQL Server schema migration tool for the production environment to avoid downtime.
+Automatic SQL Server schema migrations can take a long time, often in proportion to the size of the database.
+For this reason, performing SQL Server schema migrations on startup may not be a good option.

     - Role-based security

-        Only Database/Schema Admin can run this tool to upgrade the schema.
-It allows you to setup proper roles and permissions for the application e.g. the application is assigned the role as only Database Reader/Writer.
+        Only Database/Schema Admin can run this tool to upgrade the SQL Server schema.
+It allows to setup proper roles and permissions for the web application.
+For example - the application is assigned the role as only Database Reader/Writer.

-- ### Schema migration tool
+- ### SQL Server schema migration tool

     The detailed information about this tool is provided [here](SchemaMigrationTool.md).

-## Best practices for schema upgrade on Sql server
+## Best practices for schema upgrade on SQL Server
 - ### Back up the data before executing.

     In case something goes wrong during the implementation, you can’t afford to lose data.
 Make sure there are backup resources and that they’ve been tested before you proceed.